-Discretionary macro is a trading strategy designed to reap profits out of shifts in macroeconomic trends and the imbalances arising out of these trends.
+Discretionary macro is a trading strategy designed to reap profits from shifts in macroeconomic trends and the imbalances arising from these trends.
 Discretionary funds are highly flexible, and fund managers invest across asset classes and geographies.

 Discretionary fund managers identify investment themes based on their research, including fundamental factors and technical analysis, and then proceed to portfolio construction.
 This means that the manager has the discretion to make their own decisions only limited by their investment mandate.

-The company invested in public equity and bond markets across the globe, currency, commodity, private equity, and venture capital funds.
+The company invested in public equity and bond markets globally, currency, commodity, private equity, and venture capital funds.
 The company also has massive investments in transportation, retail, financial, energy, and other industries.